tadatomix/thebet/Commission idea.md

 ### Jacob Turner
 Jacob is an OC made by me.
 He is Wilford's buddy and another part of this artwork.
 ##### General
-Jacob shares the height with Wilford, but not the weight
+Jacob shares the height with Wilford, but not the weight.
+He is 80kg river otter